alexpm94/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image_merge]

+Here I show some examples from the recovering data.

+![alt text][image_right]
+Recovering right.

+![alt text][image_left]
+Recovering left.

+![alt text][image_center]
+After recovering from left.

+I resized the images down to 50% size (from 160x320 to 80x160).
+It is important to mention that I firstly collected data driving at speed of 30 in the simulator, but it did not work well, so I gathered data driving between 15-20 of speed.

+I also normalized the data at the start of my neural network and cropped 25 pixels of the top and 10 of the bottom.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the NVIDIA DAVE2 teamd, I thought this model might be appropriate because it was actually implemented on a real self driving car.

+![alt text][image_dave]

+However it did not work as I hoped, so I modified.
+I deleted a convolution layer and resize to 80x160 instead of 66x200 as the DAVE2 architecture does.
+My final model looks as follows:

+![alt text][image_arch]

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my first model had a very low mean squared error on the training and validation sets.
+I was impressed.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+![alt text][image_low]

+When I went in autonomous mode, I got an even bigger surprise, the model was very bad.

+My initial model had some dropouts between the convolution layers and maxpooling too.
+I remove them and left only dropouts on the fully connected layers and maxpooling only at the end of the last convolution layer.

+Then got the next result.

+![alt text][image_theone]

+The loss is 10 times bigger than the previous case, however, it did perform well on the track.
+This means my previous model was overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track, to improve this, I created the data set called "recovering", in which I saved images based on the curves.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

-#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+[image_final]: ./examples/final_arch.png

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 30332 number of data points.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 because it tended to vary the loss of validation, on 5 epchoch I got 0.0547 while at 10 epochs I got 0.0548.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+You can find 2 videos of the track.One keeping the road on the correct sense (correct_side.avi) and one counterwise (video_counterwise.avi).